eliird/SparseDriveNoMMCV/reimplementation/ops/README.md

-# Deformable Aggregation CUDA Extension
+# SparseDrive CUDA Extensions

-This directory contains the CUDA implementation of the deformable aggregation operation used in SparseDrive for efficient multi-view multi-scale feature aggregation.
+This directory contains CUDA implementations of key operations used in SparseDrive for efficient training and inference.

+## Available Extensions

+1. **Deformable Aggregation**: Multi-view multi-scale feature aggregation
+2. **Sigmoid Focal Loss**: Efficient focal loss computation for object detection

 ## What is Deformable Aggregation?